-By Roblimo from Slashdot's robot-drones-want-you-to-take-them-to-your-leader-(beep) department
+By Soulskill from Slashdot's solid-state-detective-work department

-By Soulskill from Slashdot's take-that,-mercury department
+By timothy from Slashdot's first-three-are-free department

-By Soulskill from Slashdot's good-luck-with-that department
+By samzenpus from Slashdot's around-the-world department

 writes: Just days after offering a limited beta release of Skype for Web to customers in the U.S. and UK, Microsoft has made the beta available to users from all over the world.
 The expansion adds support for: Arabic, Bulgarian, Czech, Danish, English, German, Greek, Spanish, Estonian, Finnish, French, Hebrew, Hindi, Hungarian, Indonesian, Italian, Japanese, Korean, Norwegian, Dutch, Polish, Portuguese (Brazil), Portuguese (Portugal), Romanian, Russian, Swedish, Turkish, Ukrainian, Chinese Simplified, and Chinese Traditional.Read Replies (0)